Driven by impact

 Scale

-Since 2017, Vote Forward has written over 40 million letters to voters with the help of over 285,000 volunteers.
+Since 2017, Vote Forward’s community of 285K+ volunteers has written more than 40 million letters to voters.

 Rigor